 Fixing leaks isn't always straight forward and we often need to talk to other people to get permission and make arrangements to do the repairs.
 We know it can be frustrating when you see a leak you have already reported still running and we promise we haven't forgotten.
 We are doing everything we can behind the scenes to get it fixed as quickly as we can.

 The following steps show what happens once you have contacted us and how long it takes us to deal with most leaks.
 If a leak is causing severe flooding, damage or posing a risk to people or homes, we will follow our emergency process to fix the leak.

-As our pipes run under roads and footpaths, we often have to get permission from local councils before we can start digging.
-To ensure the safety of road users, pedestrians and our crews we may need to use temporary traffic lights or divert traffic to carry out the repair.
-In this case the council will carry out an assessment and, if they feel there is already too much work going on in the area, they will give us a date when we can return to fix the leak.
+Our pipes run under roads and footpaths, so we often need permission from local councils before we can start digging.
+To ensure the safety of road users, pedestrians and our crews, we may need to use temporary traffic lights or divert traffic to carry out the repair.
+In these cases, the council will carry out an assessment and, if they feel there is already too much work going on in the area, they will give us a date when we can return to fix the leak.
 This means we may not be able to repair the leak for up to 21 days.

 Our top priority is to make sure everyone has water to their taps and we may need to reschedule leak repairs to deal with emergency work.

 At Northumbrian Water, we work to make a difference in your community.

 Have you considered a career that can help you do the same?

 As well as the teams you see working in your streets, we have people doing a wide range of jobs that support that work to deliver the best possible water and sewerage services across the North East.

 You can find out more about careers with Northumbrian Water and check out the latest vacancies by following the link below.